Revadim: History

 Revadim was founded on 14 February 1947 as the fourth settlement of the Etzion Bloc in the Hebron Hills.
 It was established by the Tzabar pioneering group (distinct from the more recent Garin Tzabar) on tracts of land purchased by the Jewish National Fund in Ein Abu Zeid and Shuweika.
 While the land was being reclassified as musha'a [collectively owned land], the group cleared 100 dunams, 70 in Ein Abu Zeid and 30 in Wadi Abu Nofal, where the JNF owned a tract of mafruz [individually owned tracts].
 Plans included the reclamation of 70 dunams in Wadi Abu Nofal and 150 in Dhahr al-Masatikh, which were acquired as part of a land exchange agreement.

-On 13 May 1948, the village was razed to the ground by the Arab Legion.
-Survivors were taken prisoner by Jordan.
+After the Kfar Etzion massacre on 13 May 1948, the village was razed to the ground by the Arab Legion.
+Survivors from Revadim, along with those from Massu'ot Yitzhak and Ein Tzurim, surrendered through the Red Cross and 350 residents there were taken as Jordanian prisoners of war and held as captives until their release nine months later.

 The kibbutz was re-established in a new location on 28 November 1948.
 The released POWs were joined by immigrants from Bulgaria and other countries.
-The new Revadim was located on the land of the newly depopulated Palestinian village of Al-Mukhayzin, close to Al-Khayma.
+The new Revadim was located on the land of the newly depopulated Palestinian villages of Al-Mukhayzin and Al-Khayma.